dimasahmad/oink.sh/src/posts/welcome-a-new-adventure-awaits.md

 I will document my new journey on this blog to remind me later in life how much I grow as an engineer and as a person.

 P.s.
 I was born in the year of the pig, and thought pig-themed branding is cute.
-So I bought oink.sh because it's both cute and short.
-I got the domain from porkbun for ultimate piggy experience 🐷
+So I bought 🐷 oink.sh because it's both cute and short.